vortico/flama-demos/README.md

 The following demos are currently available:

 - [**01-mlapi-sklearn-pipeline**](01-mlapi-sklearn-pipeline): This demo shows how to create a simple Machine Learning (ML) API using Flama and Scikit-Learn.
 In the demo, we build from scratch an ML pipeline with simple (yet realistic) data preprocessing, training, and prediction steps.
 The demo shows how to package the pipeline as an FLM (*Flama Lightweight Model*) and deploy it as a REST API.
 The demo also shows how to use the API to make predictions from a simple web application.
 Finally, we customise the API's documentation and add a custom endpoint to the builtin endpoints provided by Flama.
-This demo was published as a [blog post](https://vortico.medium.com/introducing-flama-for-robust-machine-learning-apis-181098d76217).
+This demo was published as a [blog post](https://dev.to/vortico/introducing-flama-for-robust-machine-learning-apis-b3n).
+- [**02-jwt-protected-mlapis**](02-jwt-component): This demo shows how to secure a Machine Learning (ML) API using JSON Web Tokens (JWT).
+In the demo, we show how to add JWT-based authentication to the MLAPI with **flama** `JWTComponent`.
+We create a simple authentication system using JWT and secure the API's endpoints to only allow authenticated users to access them.
+This demo was published as a [blog post](https://dev.to/vortico/protected-ml-apis-with-flama-jwt-authentication-3emn).
+- [**03-domain-driven-design**](03-domain-driven-design): This demo shows how to implement a simple Domain-Driven Design (DDD) architecture in a `Flama` application.
+In the demo, we create a simple application that models a user registration system using DDD principles.
+We show how to create a domain model, repositories, and services to handle user registration and authentication.
+This demo was published as a [blog post](https://dev.to/vortico/native-domain-driven-design-with-flama-l9o).

 ## Usage